hetviipatel/Intership/README.md

 - Completed the final touches on both the e-commerce and restaurant website projects.
 - Documented the project's implementation details, including code structure, configurations, and deployment guidelines.

+ ## 🌟Project:
+  ### I was tasked with creating a responsive web restaurant using Django.
+The goal was to develop a visually appealing and user-friendly website that allows customers to view the restaurant menu, place orders, and interact seamlessly across desktop and mobile devices.
+  - Here link of project:http://127.0.0.1:8000/